Ibrahim778/VitaFTPI-Core/README.md

 # Notes:
 1. Version 1 of the app only worked with vitashell's ftp making it useless and is no longer suppourted.
 Versions 2 and above of the app require the accompanying app for the vita to be installed.
 You can download the VPK from [here](https://github.com/Ibrahim778/Unity-Loader/releases) V4 or above need the accompanying plugin(s) to be installed from [here](https://github.com/Ibrahim778/vitacompanion).

 1. A previous version of this app VitaFTPI worked only for some people so I have migrated it to .NET Core here.

+# Credits:
+1. Jordi at jllopisol@gmail.com for making the inspiration for this program
+1. __*HUGE*__ thanks to Silica, Princess of Sleeping, Sarcastic Cat, たまご, TheFlow, DevNoName120, Rinnegatamante, s1ngyy and anyone else who helped for answering all of my questions.
+1. WinSCP
+1. @The-Princess-of-Sleeping for the original NetDbLogPc and PrincessLog.
+1. Teakhanirons for the USB suppourt from EmergencyMount I stole the code for it from there.
+1. Sillica for UnityTools
+1. Icon for UnityLoader was very kindly provided by @noradninja on discord (sadly no longer needed).
+1. TheOfficialFlow for making our vita's hackable on newer firmwares
+1. Team Molecule for Henkaku
+1. @CTPEJIOK22 for giving me the idea on discord
+1. @asdronin on discord for making the server
+1. @iDevOnAParkingLot on Discord for the new layout.
+1. Sony for the console.
+1. Everyone who contributed to VitaSDK.
+1. Anyone else who helped out on the discord servers.